 - Orlando Science Center: Marketing itself as a great rainy-day escape for families, this museum has two movie theaters and a wide selection of exhibits.

-- Albin Polasek Museum & Sculpture Gardens: If strolling through an outdoor garden sounds lovely, check out this museum, which preserves the work of its Czech namesake.
+- Albin Polasek Museum and Sculpture Gardens: If strolling through an outdoor garden sounds lovely, check out this museum, which preserves the work of its Czech namesake.

 - Orange County Regional History Center and Heritage Square Park: Housed in a historic 1927 courthouse, a trip to this Smithsonian Institution affiliate is a journey through 12,000 years of Central Florida history.